courselab/snaskii21/.github/ISSUE_TEMPLATE/issue-critical.md

 ## Describe the critical issue
 A clear and concise description of why the issue should be in high priority

-## How do you believe the issue can be solved
+## How do you believe the issue could be solved
-Explain a clear and concise description of a solution.
+Add a solution, if you have one.

 ## Relevant screenshots